nikerajbanshi/magic-maker-studio/backend/app/routers/README.md

 ## Notes

-- All routers are included in `main.py` to ensure visibility in OpenAPI docs.
+- All routers are included in `main.py` to ensure visibility in OpenAPI docs (http://127.0.0.1:8000/docs#/).
 - Route prefixes reflect feature ownership, not implementation completeness.
 - This structure directly mirrors the Functional Specification Document located at `docs/week-3/functional-spec.md`.